abgnpr/BlueMug/README.md

 **What's BlueMug?**

-Blue Mug is a programming environment for C / C++ / Python / JS built upon MinGW and notepad++.
+Blue Mug is a programming environment for C / C++ / Python / JS built using batch scripts and uses notepad++, MingGW, nodeJS and Python.

 It comprises a set of batch scripts containing commands which automate the various tasks that a coder (the learner/beginner in this case)